Pythagorous-Studios/logger/README.md

 # ptgstu-logger
-A custom,dependency free,logging solution developed for use in Pythagorous Studio Software and wherever the standard library is unavailable.
+A custom, dependency free, logging solution developed for use in Pythagorous Studio Software and wherever the standard library is unavailable.

 Here's a demo of a standard client side implementation of logger